 Members of the UVA Law chapter have gone on to become successful in a number of different and influential ways.
 Some notable alumni include George Mason Law School professor Todd Zywicki and Notre Dame Law School professor Stephen F. Smith.

-Check out the recordings of the Federalist Society’s 2022 National Student Symposium (hosted at UVA) and our 2023 Originalism Symposium, which include in-depth discussion of the Dobbs decision, gun rights, the Fourth Amendment, and many other vital topics.
+Check out the recordings of the Federalist Society’s 2022 National Student Symposium (hosted at UVA) and our 2024 Originalism Symposium, which includes in-depth discussion of the Bruen decision, the history and tradition test, originalist debates in incorporation, and many other relevant topics.
+You can also listen to recent chapter speaker events on our podcast.